apache/sling-old-svn-mirror/README.txt

 in the launchpad/testing folder, optionally using -Dsling.run.modes=oak to use Oak instead of Jackrabbit.

+The standard -Dmaven.surefire.debug option can be used to debug the tests themselves.
+To debug the server-side Sling code, set the appropriate JVM options on the VM that runs it.

 Note that, for all tests to pass, the Sling instance under test needs the org.apache.sling.launchpad.test-services bundle, and the war file of the launchpad/test-services-war project which should be copied to the